zentralopensource/zentral/docs/apps/inventory.md

 **OPTIONAL**

-This boolean is used to toggle the inventory metrics endpoint. `false` by default.
+This boolean is used to toggle the inventory metrics endpoint for Prometheus. `false` by default.

 ### `metrics_options`